- A2.3. Embedded and cyber-physical systems

 Dissemination is also an essential goal of our activity as its background both on the assistance side and on the theoretical activities as our approaches are not sufficiently known in the medical, engineering and academic communities.

-In summary HEPHAISTOS has as major research axes assistance robotics, modeling (see section 9.1.2), game theory, interval analysis and robotics (see section 8.1).
+In summary HEPHAISTOS has as major research axes assistance robotics, modeling, game theory, interval analysis, robotics and AI (see section 8.1).
 The coherence of these axis is that interval analysis is a major tool to manage the uncertainties that are inherent to a robotized device, while assistance robotics provides realistic problems which allow us to develop, test and improve our algorithms.
-Our overall objectives are presented in this document and in a specific page on assistance page on assistance.
+Our overall objectives are presented in this document and in a specific page on assistance.

 3 Research program